nicu-chiciuc/tsx_md/apps/tsx_md/articles/valid_form.md

 ---
 title: I need to validate a form
-description: I'm pushing the idea that validation libraries are too complex
+description: Type-safe validation libraries are too complex, and this has to change.
 ---

 > This article is still a work in progress